Pucón Travel Guide

 The nightlife is Pucon is usually lively, and the town has the reputation of having something fun to do 24 hours a day.
 Evenings out in Pucon generally involve plentiful food and oversized beers, and although the nightlife is energetic, it isn't generally sophisticated.
 There are one or two more stylish venues though.
 Many bars and nightclubs are open only in summer (November to February) which is the peak tourism season; the town is much quieter during the winter months, though there is always somewhere to get a drink.

 Pucon is ideally situated for adventure sports and outdoor activities, as it is framed between a mountain and a lake, and is on the cusp of two national parks and one private reserve.
 In summer there is whitewater rafting, hiking, hot springs, fly-fishing, birdwatching, horseback riding and volcanic trekking.
-Winter activities centre around skiing, snow-boarding and lounging about in the restorative hot springs.
-There are numerous tour operators based in the town and organising fun activities is easy.
+Winter activities centre around skiing, snow-boarding and relaxing about in the restorative hot springs.
+There are numerous tour operators based in the town and organising activities is easy.